-The Roza Howard Road Property parcel under consideration is a total of 72 +/- acres.
-The land owner and SJCOG, Inc. are discussing a conservation easement under the habitat plan of 68 +/- acres on the property.
-The location of the property is south of Howard Road just west of the Middle River in the Delta Zone.
-The potential preserve is near an existing SJCOG, Inc. preserve in the Delta Zone area, also shown in the attachment 1 and 2.
+The DA Strecker property under consideration is a total of 173 +/- acres.
+The land owner and SJCOG, Inc. are discussing an easement acquisition of the property under the habitat plan of approximately 165+/- acres on the property with various enhancements.
+The location of the property is in the Delta Zone on Upper Roberts Island along to the San Joaquin River on the eastern side of the property just west of the City of Lathrop.
+The potential preserve is near existing SJCOG, Inc. preserves in the Delta Zone area to the west of the site, also shown in the attachment 1 and 2.

-With the acquisition, SJCOG, Inc. staff has written this draft Preserve Management Plan (PMP) to reflect the existing Preserve Management Plans (PMP) of the row and field crop/irrigated pasture preserves in the Delta Zone for economy of scale for species under the SJMSCP.
-The PMP has no specific enhancements for areas on the referenced property but future enhancements can be included later which will be compatible with on-going farming activities in cooperation with the land owner to restore habitat for various species since there have been historical records of Swainson's hawks and other species near the property in the California Natural Diversity Database (CNDDB) through a supplemental restoration plan.
+With the acquisition, SJCOG, Inc. staff has written this draft PMP to reflect the existing Preserve Management Plans of the row and field crop/irrigated pasture preserves in the Delta Zone for economy of scale for species under the SJMSCP.
+The PMP has small various enhancement planned for a portion of the easement property which will be compatible with on-going farming activities in cooperation with the land owner to restore habitat for various species since there have been historical records of Swainson's hawks and other species near the property in the California Natural Diversity Database (CNDDB) through a supplemental restoration plan.